UKCloud/documentation/articles/azure/azs-how-create-availability-set.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Create a availability set
+toc_title: Create an availability set set
 toc_fullpath: Users/How To/azs-how-create-availability-set.md
 toc_mdlink: azs-how-create-availability-set.md
 ---

 # Overview

-This guide will cover how to increase the availability and reliability of your virtual machines on Azure Stack using **availability sets**. availability sets ensure that VMs you deploy on Azure Stack are evenly distributed across multiple physical nodes in a cluster.
-Doing this ensure that, if a hardware or software failure happens within Azure Stack, only a subset of your VMs are impacted and your overall solution remains available and operational.
+This article shows you how to increase the availability and reliability of your Azure Stack applications using availability sets.

-## Availability sets

-An availability set is a grouping capability for VMs that you can use in Azure Stack to ensure that the VM resources you place within it are isolated from each other when deployed.
-Azure Stack ensures that the VMs you place within an availability set run across multiple physical nodes.
-If a hardware or software failure occurs, only a subset of your VMs are impacted, and your overall application stays up and continues to be available to your customers.
-Availability sets are an essential capability when you want to build reliable cloud solutions that are protected against the unexpected.
+An availability set groups virtual machines (VMs) together so that Azure Stack can control where they are deployed to ensure availability.
+VMs in the same availability group are deployed across multiple physical nodes within a cluster so that, in the event of a hardware or software failure, only a subset of those VMs are affected and your application can continue to run.
+If you're building critical applications that must remain available, using availability sets is an important part of ensuring that availability.

-An example of where availability sets would be used is a typical website where you might have four front-end web servers and 2 back-end VMs hosting databases.
-With Azure Stack, you’d want to define two availability sets before you deploy your VMs: one availability set for the web hosting VMs and one availability set for the database VMs.
-When you create a new VM you can then specify the availability set as a parameter and Azure Stack automatically ensures that the VMs you create within the available set are isolated across multiple physical nodes.
-If the physical hardware that one of your Web Server or back-end VMs is running on has a problem, you know that the other instances of your Web Server and back-end VMs remain running because they are on different nodes.
+For example, if your application has four web server VMs, you can put these in an availability set to ensure that they are deployed across different nodes.
+If the hardware that one of your web servers is running on experiences a failure, because the other instances are deployed in different nodes, they will remain running and serving your application.
+You could create a separate availability set for any database-hosting VMs to similarly protect the back end of your application.

 ## Creating an availability set via the portal